-Shrine is still under construction and fenced around.
+Shrine is under construction and fenced around.
 Due to current shortage of timer the work is being delayed but we are hoping it to be completed by Autumn this year.
 It may be interesting for some to see the process.

 Payable in advance in a single lump sum.

 Two adults (aged 18+) living at the same address and two children or grandchildren (17 or under).

 Under 5s go free.
 Each additional child will incur the Day membership rate of £5

 One adult (aged 18+) and two children or grandchildren(17 or under).
 Under 5s go free.